Bridgeman Downs

 Bridgeman Downs is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Bridgeman Downs, as evaluated at the latest Census in 2016, comprised 87.9% houses and 12.2% other dwellings.
-In Brisbane metro, it was 77.8% houses and 22.1% other dwellings.
-Home ownership in Bridgeman Downs was 39.3%, with mortgaged dwellings at 45.2% and rented at 15.5%.
-The median monthly mortgage repayment was $2,500, compared to Brisbane metro's $2,000.
-Median weekly rent was $525, against Brisbane metro's $430.
-Nationally, Bridgeman Downs' mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Bridgeman Downs' dwelling structure, as per the latest Census, consisted of 87.9% houses and 12.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 77.8% houses and 22.1% other dwellings.
+Home ownership in Bridgeman Downs stood at 39.3%, with mortgaged dwellings at 45.2% and rented ones at 15.5%.
+The median monthly mortgage repayment was $2,500, higher than Brisbane metro's average of $2,000.
+Median weekly rent in Bridgeman Downs was $525, compared to Brisbane metro's $430.
+Nationally, Bridgeman Downs' mortgage repayments were significantly higher at $2,500 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing